nervousnet-virtual-sensors/NervousnetCompetitionGame/README.md

       a.
 Download a released version of the NervousNetCompetitionGame Project from:<br>
 https://github.com/nervousnet-virtual-sensors/NervousnetCompetitionGame/releases<br>
 b.
 Unzip the files to a local folder.<br>
 c.
-Run the GameServer.jar file which is present inside the GameServer folder.<br><br>
+Run the GameServer.jar file which is present inside the Deliverables folder.<br><br>

 <b> Step 2: Install the NervousNet Competition Mobile app on the Mobile device.</b><br>
         a.
 Download the app from {https://play.google.com/store/apps/details?id=ch.ethz.coss.nervous.competition}<br>